awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 For more information, see [Amazon EC2 Update — Additional Instance Types, Nitro System, and CPU Options](http://aws.amazon.com/blogs/aws/amazon-ec2-update-additional-instance-types-nitro-system-and-cpu-options/)\.

+**Note**
+The following migration procedures can be performed on Windows Server version 2008 R2 and later\.

 **Contents**
 + [Part 1: Install and upgrade AWS PV drivers](#upgrade-pv)
 + [Part 2: Install and upgrade ENA](#upgrade-ena)